 And home to an original 1215 Magna Carta

-To celebrate the 800th Anniversary of the signing of the Magna Cara a huge redevelopment of the castle has taken place (opened 1st April 2015).
-Learn about the role King John played in the new charter and watch history unfold on the widescreen.
+To celebrate the 800th Anniversary of the signing of the Magna Cara a huge redevelopment of the castle took place 2015.
 Not only does the Manga Carta have its own vault where you can view the document which changed the course of history, but you can now walk the complete circuit of the castle walls.
 Explore the towers and dungeons and discover a violent past of battles, sieges and public hangings.
 There is also the Victorian Prison, brought to life with new areas opened to the public.
 All of this should be high up on your list of things to do!
 Allow at least day to visit the Castle and Cathedral and sample some of uphill Lincoln’s fantastic fayre.
-A good value joint ticket (Castle & Cathedral) is available.

 - Gainsborough Old Hall is one of the most impressive and best preserved, timber framed medieval manor houses in the UK built by the noble Burgh family around 1460.
 Described as a “hidden gem in Lincolnshire” the Hall remains a “textbook of medieval architecture”.
 It boasts;

 - an impressive Great Hall